PO Box 2453

 Bert Middleton (Description coming soon)

-Robin Millot (Description coming soon)
+Robin Millot

 Lloyd Miyashiro (Description coming soon)

-Dave & Mary Morel
+Dave and Mary Morel

 1972 Dodge Dart Swinger.
 “Dover White” with Black Vinyl Top, Stock Transmission, Stock Rear End, Stock Front End, Stock Wheels, Black Vinyl Upholstery w/ Checkered Insert.
 Original 318 ci Engine Restored Engine Compartment Restored Trunk.
 This car has been in their family since it came off the dealership floor 46 years ago.
 In 2015, after driving the car for 36 years, Dave decided to restore it, and restore it he did!
 First, he rebuilt the engine.
 Then he restored the engine compartment to look like new.
 He restored the trunk, replaced the gas tank, replaced the exhaust system, repainted the car with original “Dover White” and two coats of lacquer.
-He replaced the black vinyl top, re-upholstered the seats, replaced the head liner, replaced the carpeting and insulation, replaced the head lights/tail lights/side lights, and did a bunch of re-chroming.
+He replaced the black vinyl top, re-upholstered the seats, replaced the head liner, replaced the carpeting and insulation, replaced the head lights/taillights/side lights, and did a bunch of re-chroming.
 In the process of this re-work most of the parts were factory OEM and everything was done to match the original car.

 Frank and Shirley Ness (Description coming soon)